Get in Touch

 • Identity and Access Management (IAM) in a Zero Trust framework for government

-• Network segmentation and micro-segmentation for government operations
+• Network segmentation and micro-segmentation for enhanced government security

 • Least-privilege access and the principle of least exposure for government systems